Imprint

-Laura Clark Is Away from Her Desk: The relatable and and hilarious coming-of-middle-age novel for anyone who feels frazzled and fed up. . . for fans of Alexandra Potter and Melanie Cantor
+Laura Clark Is Away from Her Desk: The relatable and and hilarious novel for any woman who feels fed up. . ."I loved it" MARIAN KEYES

 Formats & Editions

-To her colleagues, she's an invisible forty-something HR manager, emailing about lift repairs and quietly stocking the meeting-room snacks.
+To her colleagues: an invisible forty-something HR manager who restocks the meeting-room snacks.

-To her elderly mother, she's a patient ear for endless complaints.
+To her elderly mother: a round-the-clock helpline for endless complaints.

 Laura Clark is the woman everyone relies on.
-And barely anyone sees.
+But barely anyone sees.

-But one day Laura puts on her 'out of office' message - and doesn't come back.
+So, one day, Laura puts on her 'out of office' message - and doesn't come back.
 And soon, everyone's formerly ordered lives quickly begin to descend into all-out chaos.

 Where has Laura gone?